kubeshop/testkube/docs/docs/getting-started/2-installing-cluster-components.md

-# Install Testkube Cluster components using Testkube's CLI
+# Step 2 - Install Testkube Cluster components using Testkube's CLI

 The Testkube CLI provides a command to easily deploy the Testkube server components to your cluster.
 Run: